 Stated Income Verified Assets Loan: (SIVA) – Borrower approval is based on your credit history, verifiable liquid assets, and of course the income you input on the application.
 If your income is "X" amount, then the "verified assets" should correlate to that income the borrower(s) puts down on the application.
 As a niche loan, this program is limited to certain states, requires equity ranging from 20% to 40% down for purchases and refinance.

 – Portfolio lenders here can help borrowers get a low doc loan in major California cities which include Los Angeles, Orange County, San Diego, Santa Barbara, San Jose, Sacramento, and San Francisco.
-Also available in Arizona, Colorado, Oregon, Washington, Texas, New York, New Jersey, Massachusetts).
+Also available in Arizona, Colorado, Oregon, Washington, Texas, Florida, Maryland, New York, New Jersey, Massachusetts).
 For the east coast, we send you a list of lenders there who provide low doc loans.

 (updated Jan.
 2015, – Contact us for rules)